-- ✓ As of 2 March 2020, excise duty in Belgium stood at €60.02/hl. - ✓ Currently, this partial refund rate stands at €24.76158/hl. - ✓ The net rate of excise duties applicable to commercial diesel is therefore €35.25/hl.
+- ✓ As of 28 February 2022, excise duty in Belgium stood at €60.02/hl. - ✓ Currently, this partial refund rate stands at €22.697/hl. - ✓ The net rate of excise duties applicable to commercial diesel is therefore €37.32/hl. - Croatia

-Croatia

-Carriers operating vehicles of a GVWR greater than or equal to 7.5 tonnes purchasing diesel in Croatia, may apply for a refund of part of the excise duty since 1^{st} January 2019.
+Carriers operating vehicles of a GVWR greater than or equal to 7.5 tonnes purchasing diesel in Croatia, may apply for a refund of part of the excise duty since 1st January 2019.
 This refund is not capped in volume.

-- ✓ As of 2 March 2020, excise duty in Croatia stood at €40.89/hl. - ✓ The rate of refund corresponds to the difference between the rate of excise duty applied to diesel and the Community minimum rate applicable to diesel (€33/hl)7. - ✓ The net rate of excise duties applicable to commercial diesel is therefore €33/hl.

-• Spain : " Gasoleo profesional " [Commercial diesel]
+- ✓ As of 28 February 2022, excise duty in Croatia stood at €40.64/hl. - ✓ The rate of refund corresponds to the difference between the rate of excise duty applied to diesel and the Community minimum rate applicable to diesel (€33/hl). - ✓ The net rate of excise duties applicable to commercial diesel is therefore €33/hl. - Spain : " Gasoleo profesional " [Commercial diesel]

 The measure for a partial refund of excise duty for heavy goods vehicles with a GVWR greater than or equal to 7.5 tonnes has existed since 2007.
 It is capped at 50,000 litres per vehicle and per year.
-Unlike in France, there is no single lump sum refund rate.
-The refunds are given strictly depending on the supply regions and the rate that they practice.
-Above all, payments are taken into account directly at the station using business cards dedicated to companies and authorized by the Department of customs and special taxes of the AEAT8.
+Payments are taken into account directly at the station using business cards dedicated to companies and authorized by the Department of customs and special taxes of the AEAT.
 A card issued in another Member State may be used for the purchase of commercial diesel in Spain.
-The provider must respect the requirements set out in Order HAP/290/2013 of 19 February 20139.
+The provider must respect the requirements set out in Order HAP/290/2013 of 19 February 2013.